 Faustino Quintanilla, the museum director at Queensborough Community College, looks over 50 of Robert’s Afghanistan images before mounting the exhibit that will open Thursday, June 19 in Bayside, Queens, 5:00pm-8:00pm.
 Hope you can join us next week at the opening.
 The exhibition runs through Sept 10, 2014.

 The Mt.
 Philo Inn cordially invites you to: “Afghanistan – A Distant War”

 Award-winning photographer Robert Nickelsberg will be presenting his book at the historic Mt.
 Philo Inn Ballroom.
 The reception begins at 6:30pm with light fare and beverages provided by Shelburne Vineyards and Fiddlehead Brewery.

 The Department of Social Sciences is pleased to present “Behind the Lens of the War Photographer” Hosted by MAJ John Kendall and COL Jack Jacobs.

-There will be a half hour reception, and Robert Nickelsberg will be speaking about his book, “Afghanistan – A Distant War”.
+Robert Nickelsberg will be speaking about his book, “Afghanistan – A Distant War”.